walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 12. Return to the RDP session with the **SmartHotelHost** and open a command prompt using the desktop shortcut.

-    > **Note:** The SmartHotelHost runs Windows Server 2019 with the Windows Subsystem for Linux enabled.
+    > **Note**: The SmartHotelHost runs Windows Server 2019 with the Windows Subsystem for Linux enabled.
 This allows the command prompt to be used as an SSH client.

 13. Enter the following command to connect to the **UbuntuWAF** VM running in Hyper-V on the SmartHotelHost: